UMass-RC/unity-docs/docs/index.md

 **Something not working for you?**  Send an email to <hpc@umass.edu> with as much detail as you can provide to open a support ticket.
 Need additional help?
 We offer office hours every week on Tuesdays 2:30-4 PM on [Zoom](https://umass-amherst.zoom.us/j/95663998309?pwd=K2F2b0ZrNmhYR3pic1loY2pvcUhkdz09).
 Be sure to check the [cluster notes page](https://unity.rc.umass.edu/index.php) for up-to-date information on any canceled/delayed office hours.

-**Need expert help?** using the cluster and optimizing your code?
+**Need expert help** using the cluster and optimizing your code?
 We encourage you to schedule an appointment with one of our experienced HPC facilitators.
 Send an email to <hpc@umass.edu> and request an HPC facilitator consultation.

 ## Connecting to the cluster ##